ember-redux/ember-redux/docs/guides.md

 ember install ember-reselect-shim
 ```

 Next we add the custom selectors in the reducer file.
-If are are familiar with computed properties in ember you can think of each selector below in much the same way.
+If you are familiar with computed properties in ember you can think of each selector below in much the same way.
 If the inputs to any selector have changed the value will be recalculated.
 If not, you will get a cached value back

 ```js
 //app/reducers/restaurants.js